MysterousDruid/pdsnd_github/README.md

 Bike  share

 ### Description
-Bikeshare shows related data to bikeshare system in three cities in the United State, Chicago, Washington, and New York City for the first 6 months of year 2017 filtered by the user needs
-For i.e.: user can see the total time traveled for chicago
+Bikeshare is a program shows related data to bikeshare system in three cities in the United State, Chicago, Washington, and New York City for the first 6 months of year 2017 filtered by the user needs For i.e.: user can see the most common stations chicago

 ### Requirement
 -python3  (-pandas -numpy librarys)
 -cities csv files

 ### Files used
-bikeshare_2.py
-chicago.csv
-new_york_city.csv
-washington.csv
+-bikeshare_2.py
+-chicago.csv
+-new_york_city.csv
+-washington.csv

 ### Credits
-credit for mentor: Richard Kalehoff     -github: https://github.com/richardkalehoff  who inspired me to use .git and github more in the future
+-credit for mentor: Richard Kalehoff  who inspired me to use .git and github more in the future    -github: https://github.com/richardkalehoff